rohansuri/learning-go/tour-of-go/README.md

 * How channels "allows goroutines to synchronize without explicit locks or condition variables" ?

+* Diagnostic tools (profilers, etc) to see goroutine's stack trace, etc.

 * Go passes arguments to functions as pass-by-value?

 * Does Go compile to machine-specific assembly?